BigDataAnalyticsGroup/mutable-QO-ResultDB/doc/preliminaries.md

 - Graphviz development headers
     - Make sure `gvc.h` is found in one your system include directories.
     - On ArchLinux: `pacman -S graphviz`
+- GLPK (for linear programming)
+    - On ArchLinux: `pacman -S glpk'

 ### Optional Dependencies